kirubel924/kuksaTraining1/DraftVersion2.md

 - Similarly, the [Eclipse hawkBit Deployment](https://github.com/eclipse/kuksa.cloud/tree/master/deployment/eclipse-hawkbit) repo link consists of neccessary deployment steps.
 - Deployment of Eclipse hawkBit can be found from the repo link [here](https://github.com/eclipse/kuksa.cloud/tree/master/deployment/eclipse-hawkbit).
 - Eclipse Hono Deployment is available from this [link](https://github.com/eclipse/kuksa.cloud/tree/master/deployment/eclipse-hono).
-- Kubernetes-specific functionality details can be accessed from the repo link [here](https://github.com/eclipse/kuksa.cloud/tree/master/deployment/kubernetes).
+- Kubernetes-specific functionality details can be accessed from the repo link [here](https://github.com/eclipse/kuksa.cloud/tree/master/deployment/kubernetes)

+<a name ="overview-of-cloud-platform-and-its-architecture"></a>

 ## <span style="color:red"> *4.3 Overview of the Cloud platform and its architecture* </span>

 <!-- blank line -->
 <br>

+<a name ="overview-of-kuksa-cloud-api"></a>

 ## <span style="color:red"> *4.4 Overview of the Kuksa Cloud API* </span>

  <!-- blank line -->
 <br>

+<a name ="marketplace-presentation-and-features"></a>

 ## 4.5 Marketplace presentation and features